-- The exam for Associate Membership into the ACC is generally offered at least once a year, usually in January or February, on the East and West Coasts.
+- The in-person application process for Associate Membership into the ACC is generally offered at least once a year, usually in January or February, on the East and West Coasts.

 - Additional dates and locations may be added if there are more applicants than can be accommodated during our winter exams.

 - Each location can only accommodate five or six testing candidates.
 Seats for the exam are on a first come, first served basis.
-An applicant will only be considered for this exam once all the documentation is received by the ACC office and a member of the Membership Committee has been in touch with you.
+An applicant will only be considered for this in-person application process once all the documentation is received by the ACC office and a member of the Membership Committee has been in touch with you.

-- Applicants may sit for the exam up to three times, no more than once per year.
-After a third failure of the exam, the applicant can no longer apply for ACC membership.
+- Applicants may apply for membership up to three times, no more than once per year.
+After a application is not approved, the applicant is no longer eligible for ACC membership.

-- An oral presentation of five pieces of varied, liturgical repertoire meeting suggested criteria.
+- An oral musical presentation of five pieces of varied, liturgical repertoire meeting suggested criteria.
 Evaluation of musicianship will consider:

 - Pleasant vocal quality